Triple J: First broadcasts

-The internal politics of 2JJ were considered a radical departure from the formats of commercial stations.
-2JJ's presenters had almost total freedom in their on-air delivery, and all staff participated in major policy decisions.
+The internal politics of Double Jay were considered a radical departure from the formats of commercial stations.
+Double Jay's presenters had almost total freedom in their on-air delivery, and all staff participated in major policy decisions.
 For example, as former announcer Gayle Austin reflected: "In early March, women took over the station as announcers to celebrate International Women's Day", and "The listeners owned the station... and if they wanted to come to the meetings and join the debate, they were welcome".

-In its early years 2JJ's on-air staff were mainly recruited from either commercial radio or other ABC stations.
+In its early years Double Jay's on-air staff were mainly recruited from either commercial radio or other ABC stations.
 In another first for the industry, their roster also featured presenters who did not come from a radio background, including singer-songwriters Bob Hudson and John J. Francis, and actor Lex Marinos.
 Other notable foundation staff and presenters in January 1975 were Chris Winter, Gayle Austin, Marius Webb, Ron Moss, Arnold Frolows, Mark Colvin, Jim Middleton, Don Cumming, and Mac Cocker.
 Alan McGirvan was the breakfast announcer.
 Early staff also included Ted Robinson, Chris Winter, and Jim Middleton.
 Marius Webb and Ron Moss were the station coordinators, while Ros Cheney was programme coordinator, and they established the workplace as kind of collective.
 Producer and programmer Sammy Collins later said of Cheney that she was "more political and more dedicated than the men", and it was her presence which enabled female representation at every level.
 Double Jay was the first Australian music radio station to allow women DJs; one of these was Gayle Austin.

-Before the launch of Double Jay in Sydney, Melbourne was the undisputed capital of music; the new station shone the light on musicians from Sydney musicians, and publicised gigs happening in the city.
+Before the launch of Double Jay in Sydney, Melbourne was the undisputed capital of music; the new station shone the light on musicians from Sydney and publicised gigs happening in the city.
 The station played artists such as Midnight Oil, Radio Birdman, INXS, Mental As Anything, and AC/DC long before they had exposure on any other media.